Painful intelligence: What AI can tell us about human suffering: Why there is frustration: Outline of the rest of this book

-Next, Part \ref{partii} goes into more depth regarding such limitations that produce suffering, focusing on the origins of uncontrollability and uncertainty.
+Part \ref{partii} goes into more depth regarding such limitations that produce frustration, focusing on the origins of uncontrollability and uncertainty.
 Later, Part~\ref{partiii} will consider methods for reducing suffering, mainly by reducing frustration.
-I will summarize all the different aspects of frustration in a single ``equation'', and propose various methods, or interventions, to reduce frustration based on the theory of Parts~\ref{parti} and \ref{partii}.
-Such methods will largely coincide with what Buddhist and Stoic philosophy propose, and include mindfulness meditation as an integral tool.
+I will summarize all the different aspects of frustration in a single ``equation'' (page~\pageref{suffeq}) and propose various methods or interventions to reduce frustration based on the theory of Parts~\ref{parti} and \ref{partii}.
+Such interventions will largely coincide with what Buddhist and Stoic philosophies propose, and include mindfulness meditation as an integral tool.

-\part{Origins of suffering: \\uncontrollability and uncertainty \\ \ \\ \ \\ The second part will consider how uncontrollable the world as well as the cognitive system itself are, and how an agent's perceptions and thinking are uncertain and can even be called illusory.}
+\part{Origins of suffering: \\uncontrollability and uncertainty \\ \ \\ \ \\ The second part will consider how uncontrollable the world as well as the cognitive system itself are, and how an agent's perceptions and thinking are uncertain and can even be called illusory}